 2. Edge computing

-Adoption of edge computing will become more significant for IoT devices to overcome the drawbacks of cloud computing like low bandwidth and latency issues faced during real-time data processing.
+The adoption of edge computing will become more significant for IoT devices to overcome the drawbacks of cloud computing like low bandwidth and latency issues faced during real-time data processing.
 Edge computing is a more cost-efficient and accurate data processing method for IoT devices.

 What is edge computing?
 With edge computing, rather than IoT devices sending all the data they collect to the cloud for analysis and extraction of insights, this work is carried out directly on the devices themselves.